 Gentoo Linux is built using the portage package management system that was initially released on 26th July 2000.
 This Linux distribution is believed to be the hardest one to install.
 The amount of time it takes to be installed is the biggest hurdle.
 Still, it has a lot of benefits, making it popular among web developers.

-Its biggest advantage is that it comes with comprehensive documentation that tells you exactly what you need to know.
+Its biggest advantage is that it comes with the comprehensive documentation that tells you exactly what you need to know.
 You get to know which kernel modules you have to add.
 The documentation also provides a step-by-step guide to installation, update, and troubleshooting for your desktop.

 Their community is limited relatively, but you easily get the help you need.
 You will find a lot of volunteers that are ready to help you.